 In order to make your analysis pipeline transparent and reproducible, in this class you’ll use R Markdown and Knitr to wrap up all your code and outputs (figures, tables, etc) together in a dyanmic document that can be placed in your lab notebook or published as a supplementary file in your manuscript.

-- understand how to construct a basic R markdown document
+- learn how to construct a basic R markdown document

 Other examples of markdown in action